Patrick FISHER

 operate with in-line twin, V-4 or V-8 and two row radial

 configurations.
-The advantages of the twin-piston high performance
+The advantages of the twin-piston high

-supercharger 32b are high volumetric efficiencies without the
+performance supercharger 32b are high volumetric efficiencies

 Another alternative twin-piston, under-piston pump arrangement